skumar225/iterators_testing_lab/readme.md

+##Ruby Iterators Lab

+###Overview

+In this lab you will be exploring all the wonderful methods Ruby provides for us.
+You will be reading the docs of the different methods, providing a short description in the 'iterators.md' file provided, and implementing the method in the context of a test using RSpec.

+###Instructions
+1. Fork / clone this repo && open in sublime
+2. `gem install rspec` - you might have to `sudo` this depending on your machine settings (for more on this, see below 'Testing with RSpec')
+3. Open the 'iterators.md' file.
+And follow the instructions provided.
+Please note, the methods listed are in the same order as those of the tests so it may be helpful for some to do the description and test concurrently.
+4. Open the 'iterators_spec.rb' and read over the tests that have been provided.
+5. run '$rspec spec/iterators_spec.rb' from the iterators_testing_lab directory in terminal to run your tests.
+See what is passing.
+Read the information an error provides.
+6. Make some tests pass.
+(Note: the first test has been passed for you)
+7. Have fun.
+Tinker.

-## Testing with rspec
+## Testing with RSpec

 ### How to get started

-Rspec is the testing framework we are going to be using for Ruby (including Rails).
+RSpec is the testing framework we are going to be using for Ruby (including Rails).
 To get started:

 `gem install rspec` (you might have to `sudo` this depending on your machine settings)